Environmental Justice & Sustainability

 As part of your environmental justice and sustainability major, you might take an off-campus course where you will work with your professor and your classmates to explore environmental questions.
 Such trips provide hands-on experiences that are invaluable exposure to real-world issues in a growing field.

-The employment rate for environmental scientists is predicted to grow by 8% between 2020 and 2030, with most entry-level positions available to bachelor’s degree holders.
-The median annual pay for 2020 was listed at $73,230.*
+The employment rate for environmental specialists is predicted to grow by 7% between 2023 and 2033, with most entry-level positions available to bachelor’s degree holders.
+The median annual pay for environmental scientists and specialists in 2024 was listed at $80,060 according to the U.S. Bureau of Labor Statistics.

 Potential careers include: